 -

 Simplify Fractions: Always simplify fractions to their lowest terms before performing any calculations.
 This makes the numbers easier to work with and reduces the risk of errors.
-For example, instead of working with 4/6, simplify it to 2/3.
+Here's one way to look at it: instead of working with 4/6, simplify it to 2/3.
 Simplifying fractions involves dividing both the numerator and denominator by their greatest common divisor (GCD).

 -

 Practice Estimation: Develop the ability to estimate the values of rational numbers.
 This can help you quickly check whether your calculations are reasonable.
-For example, if you are adding 1/3 and 1/4, you should expect the result to be slightly less than 1/2, since both fractions are less than 1/2.
+Take this: if you are adding 1/3 and 1/4, you should expect the result to be slightly less than 1/2, since both fractions are less than 1/2.
 Estimating values can also help you identify potential errors in your calculations.

 Estimation involves rounding rational numbers to the nearest whole number or simple fraction and then performing the calculation.
 This provides a rough approximation of the result, which can be compared to the actual result to check for accuracy.